Influencer marketing 2021: 8 tools for in-depth research and many tips

 As we learned, marketers are convinced that influencer marketing works.
 But it's not enough to believe that it works, in the marketing world, data is everything and you need to back up your beliefs with robust analytics.

-When you set up an influencer campaign, it's most likely you check the number of clicks and purchases from links you provide the influencer with.
+When you set up an influencer campaign, it's most likely you check the number of clicks and purchases from URLs you provide the influencer with.
 Many marketers stop at that.
 However, this is not enough.

 It's becoming more and more common to ask influencers for deeper analytics such as: